remeh/statsd-zig/README.md

 ## Memory usage

-Thanks to Zig not having a default memory allocator, I completely control every bytes of memory allocated in this daemon (even the memory allocated in the standard library).
+Thanks to Zig not having a default memory allocator, I control every byte of memory allocated in this daemon (even the memory allocated by the standard library).

-The pattern I've used let me free all the memory allocated for metrics processing once it has reached a certain amount, thus, that the total memory used is capped to a configurable maximum (set `MAX_MEM_MB`, default value 256).
+The pattern I've used let me free all the memory allocated for metrics processing once it has reached a certain amount, thus, it let me have the total memory capped to a configurable maximum (set `MAX_MEM_MB`, default value 256).

 # Author